-- Turkey’s total area is a vast 814,578 sq km (97 percent in Asia, 3 percent in Europe).
-A 8333-kilometre coastline is lapped by four seas: the Mediterranean, the Aegean, the Marmara and the Black Sea.
-Numerous peaks exceed 3000m, the highest being 5165-metre Ararat (Ağrı Dağı; 5165m).
-Turkey’s three longest rivers wholly in Turkey – the Kızılırmak, Yeşilırmak and Sakarya – flow into the Black Sea, while its largest lakes is Lake Van (3713 sq km).
+- Turkey covers a vast 814,578 sq km (97 percent in Asia, 3 percent in Europe).
+Four seas lap its 8333-km coastline: the Mediterranean, the Aegean, the Marmara and the Black Sea.
+Numerous peaks exceed 3000m, the highest being Ararat (Ağrı Dağı; 5165m).
+Turkey’s three longest rivers – the Kızılırmak, Yeşilırmak and Sakarya – flow into the Black Sea, while its largest lakes is Lake Van (3713 sq km).

 - Since 1922 Turkey has been a republic.
-The single-chamber Grand National Assembly (Büyük Meclis) in Ankara has 550 seats, and the president is elected by this parliament.
-Both, however, are answerable to a National Security Council dominated by elements of the armed forces.
+The single-chamber Grand National Assembly (Büyük Meclis) in Ankara has 550 seats, and elects the president.